-Refer to Note 2 to the accompany condensed financial statements contained elsewhere herein.
+Refer to Note 2 to the accompany condensed financial statements contained elsewhere in this Report.

 ITEM 3.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISKS
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKETRISKS

 In the ordinary course of our business, we are not currently exposed to market risk of the sort that may arise from changes in interest rates or foreign currency exchange rates, or that may otherwise arise from transactions in derivatives.